grovershreyf9t/FIFAvsRealLife/README.md

 ## Process
 The following was the workflow on the project:
-1. I preprocessed the data to remove unnecessary columns, merge relevant data and do other feature processing tasks to retain relevant features.
-The idea was to use as less FIFA     centric features as possible to keep the analysis as relevant to the real world data as possible.
+1. Preprocessed the data to extract relevant features, split the data based on position (GK, DEF, MID, FWD) and perform standardisation
-2. I performed exploratory data analysis to understand how various features are correlated to one another
+2. Performed exploratory data analysis to understand how various features are correlated to one another and plotted the correlation coefficients using heat map
-3. I tried various models for the prediction task
+3. Tuned hyperparameters using GridSearchCV and BayesSearchCV and implemented various models for the prediction task (Ridge regression, Decision Tree regression, AdaBoost             regression, XGBoost regression)

-    a.
-Linear Regression

-    b.
-Decision Trees

-    c.
-Adaboost Regressor

-    d.
-Random Forest Regressor (I tried to use hyperparameter optimiser - SMAC in this task)